 Cell Service/GPS/Mile Markers

 There is no cell service in most of Big Sur.
 The remoteness is part of the charm!
 You can find reception near the Post Ranch Inn, Point Sur Lighthouse and further south in Gorda, but it’s not reliable.
 Make sure you plan ahead and have an emergency backup plan as well.
 Download your maps to your phone so you can use them offline.
 Also, make note of which mile marker you will be near as you plan; emergency services coordinate based on these markers and also it’s a helpful way to navigate around the area via Highway 1.
 Click here for a detailed list of each mile marker and what landmarks they correspond to.
-This guide is also written in marker order.

 Big Sur has beautiful weather year-round with a short wet season between November and February.
 Temperatures generally average between 50-70 for the year.
 Winter rainstorms do happen and this is usually the only time of year where weather can interfere with plans because mudslides can occur during heavy rainfalls.
 The best time to plan a visit is in the summer, but any time between March and October will make for pleasant weather.
 Wildfires–although uncommon–do occur as well.
 Be sure to check on the status of area fires as well before heading up Highway 1.